Signing AWS Requests with Signature Version 4

 - Task 2: Create a String to Sign for Signature Version 4

-- Task 3: Calculate the AWS Signature Version 4
+- Task 3: Calculate the Signature for AWS Signature Version 4

 - Task 4: Add the Signing Information to the Request